-For women who get them, they tend to hit just before or at the start of your period.
-The quick drop in estrogen and progesterone that occurs before your period starts could be what triggers menstrual migraines, according to the US Office on Women’s Health.
+These attacks tend to hit just before or at the start of your period.
+The quick drop in estrogen and progesterone that occurs before your period starts could be what triggers menstrual migraine, according to the US Office on Women’s Health.

-If you suffer from menstrual migraines, you might worry that you’ll also be prone to get migraines triggered by hormonal changes that happen in your body during pregnancy, but there’s good news.
-Dr. Crystal points out that many women who get menstrual migraines actually see an improvement in their migraines while pregnant.
+If you suffer from menstrual migraine, you might worry that you’ll also be prone to get headaches triggered by hormonal changes that happen in your body during pregnancy, but there’s good news.
+Dr. Crystal points out that many people who have menstrual migraine actually see an improvement in their condition while pregnant.

-If you’re not lucky enough to experience fewer migraines during pregnancy, what can you do to treat them?
-It turns out that, while pregnant, many prescription and over-the-counter medications are considered unsafe or risky, or just haven’t been researched enough for doctors to be confident making a recommendation.
+If you’re not lucky enough to experience fewer migraine attacks during pregnancy, what can you do to treat them?
+It turns out that when you're pregnant, many prescription and over-the-counter medications are considered unsafe or risky, or just haven’t been researched enough for doctors to be confident making a recommendation.